Simon Beasley: Playing career at Footscray

 The unexpected resignation of popular former player and coach Ian Hampshire in January 1984 (presumably over a pay dispute as the club's financial woes were well-known at the time) heralded the arrival of recently retired Richmond defender Mick Malthouse, who would begin a coaching career that would eventually span over three decades.
 The Bulldogs again finished seventh on the ladder in 1984, this time with 11 wins.
 Beasley began the season in spectacular fashion, with hauls of 11 against Richmond in Round 1, eight against Geelong in Round 2, and five against North Melbourne in Round 3.
 But almost just as quickly his form fell away, being held goalless against Hawthorn and Fitzroy.

 In 1985, the Bulldogs rose up the ladder, finishing in second place at the end of the home-and-away season before losing to Hawthorn in the Preliminary Final.
 Beasley played a key role, taking out the Coleman Medal with 93 goals during the home-and-away season, his personal best.
 He reached the century mark with a seven-goal performance in the First Semi-Final against North Melbourne and ended the season with 105 goals, becoming only the second Bulldog after Kelvin Templeton to kick 100 goals in a season.

 The following year his career was affected by a dispute with former club Swan Districts, who demanded $50,000 from the Bulldogs to keep Beasley in Victoria as the WAFL Swans believed his lease had expired – though nothing was actually given.

 In 1988, Beasley kicked 82 goals to overtake Templeton as the Bulldogs’ most prolific goal scorer.
 However, after a major back injury in the pre-season Beasley played in the reserves for the first three rounds of 1989.
 He did return in the fourth round and kicked six goals the following week against Melbourne, but the following four rounds saw only six further goals and his knee and back injuries forced Beasley into retirement in June.

-Beasley remains the highest goal kicker in the Bulldogs’ history and also kicked the most goals during the 1980’s in the VFL.
+Beasley remains the highest goal kicker in the Bulldogs’ history and also kicked the most goals during the 1980s in the VFL.